Bulli Pass (Princes Highway) closure - rock fall protection fencing

 Bulli Pass has a history of slip and rock fall events.
 A major slip in 2008 required slope stabilisation works with the road being closed for seven weeks.
 Following several events, including a serious rock fall that landed on a vehicle in 2015, there have been extensive investigations into the upslope section of Bulli Pass.

 Roads and Maritime has determined that rock fall protection barrier fencing is required in several locations along Bulli Pass and will continue to investigate and assess the need for further safety measures.

-To ensure the long term safety and stability of Bulli Pass, Roads and Maritime is planning to install 1.1 kilometres of rock fall protection barrier fencing from the M1 Princes Motorway to the hairpin bend.
+To secure the stability of Bulli Pass, Roads and Maritime is installing 1.1 kilometres of rock fall protection barrier fencing from the M1 Princes Motorway to the hairpin bend.
 This work is being done in two stages.

 Frequently asked questions

 We thank the community for providing feedback on plans for the second stage of safety work on Bulli Pass.
 Over 80 submissions were received about our plans for the closure.
 This feedback along with information and experience from the first closure has been used to help refine and finalise our plans for the second closure and minimise the impact on motorists and the local community.